vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-in-vmc-aws.md

      ![Cluster labels](img/tko-in-vmc-aws/deploy-tko-vmc-51.jpg)

-     **Note:** With the above configuration, all the Tanzu workload clusters use `sfo01-w01-vds01-tkgclustervip` for control plane VIP network and `sfo01-w01-vds01-tkgclustervip` for  data plane network by default.
+     > **Note** With the above configuration, all the Tanzu workload clusters use `sfo01-w01-vds01-tkgclustervip` for control plane VIP network and `sfo01-w01-vds01-tkgclustervip` for  data plane network by default.
 If you would like to configure separate VIP networks for workload control plane or data networks, create a custom AKO Deployment Config (ADC) and provide the respective `NSXALB_LABELS` in the workload cluster configuration file.
 For more information on network separation and custom ADC creation, see [Configure Separate VIP Networks and Service Engine Groups in Different Workload Clusters](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/2.1/tkg-deploy-mc-21/mgmt-reqs-network-nsx-alb-cp-endpoint.html).

 11. On the **Metadata** page, you can specify location and labels.